-Equitable Distribution (or ED for short) is the process the court uses to divide assets at the end of a marriage.
+Also known as Equitable Distribution (or ED for short) - this is the process the court uses to divide assets at the end of a marriage.
 In an action for ED, the Court must first classify property as either marital, separate, or divisible.

 Once the Court divides the property into one of the above categories, the court will typically divide the marital and divisible property equally unless they find that an unequal distribution is necessary.
 The separate property will stay in the possession of whatever party owns it.

 Missy’s mission is to help individuals navigate through these highly bureaucratic systems while providing superior client service and advocacy.